philamp/jellygrail/README.md

     - configure **/backup** cron (See Tasks triggering section)
     - (if you forgot a payment you can find your torrents backup in jellygrail/data/backup/ ) TODO: service to restore the dump.
 8. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in **Video_Library/virtual** folder, as it will also delete corresponding files in the underlying file-systems.
 Just delete the .bindfs_jelly.db file in **jellygrail/** folder, RESTART THE DOCKER CONTAINER and trigger a new **/scan**
-9. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it were a normal file-system.
+9. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it  a normal file-system.
 Future calls to /scan service won't mess-up with your changes.
 Don't forget to refresh Jellyfin library after your changes.

 > **fallbackdata/** folder contains files added by any process that tries to write a file in _virtual_ folder and its subfolders.
 >